-Table 3-1FFYs 2024-25 MPO Support and 3C Planning
+Table 3-1 FFYs 2024-25 MPO Support and 3C Planning

-Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 F Long-Range Transportation Plan 8125 \$106,000 Developed, sought public feedback on, and finalized the 2023 LRTP, Destination 2050.
-The plan is effective as of October 1, 2023, and will remain in effect for four years Finalized the Needs Assessment for Destination 2050, shared results and materials, and developed processes for maintaining and updating information over time Reviewed and updated the MPO's planning framework Continued public outreach to support Destination 2050 activities, including scenario planning, creating a planning framework, and selecting investment programs and projects Identified, evaluated, and selected projects and programs for the recommended LRTP Analyzed the recommended plan with respect to greenhouse gas emissions and equity outcomes Addressed comments on Destination 2050 from state and federal agencies Continued implementation of Destination 2040 (the 2019 LRTP) Continued to monitor best practices in planning and communication, as well as developments in key issue areas Responded to changes to the SIP \$280,000 Begin implement out and refinitr outlined in the Conduct public Assessment up objectives Continue to m communication Conduct reseat materials for one Update the weet Begin processed the MPO's next Coordinate with MPOs, and other Transportation Improvement Program 8225 \$321,000 Developed the FFY 2025-29 TIP Continued outreach to municipalities, subregions, regional transit authorities, MassDOT, and other partners to solicit ideas for inclusion in the FFY 2025-29 TIP and in the TIP Universe of Projects Implemented the Transit Transformation Program Solicited applications and selected projects for the FFY 2025 Project Design Pilot Held workshops and internal discussions to inform the development of the FFY 2026-30 and subsequent TIPs with an eye towards the project pipeline, project readiness challenges, discretionary grant applications, and long-term commitments to current and future major capital projects \$330,000 The TIP is updated a to the FFYs 2026-30 repetition of some o the deployment of t
+Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 Planned Work Progress and Products Long-Range Transportation Plan 8125 \$106,000 Developed, sought public feedback on, and finalized the 2023 LRTP, Destination 2050.
+The plan is effective as of October 1, 2023, and will remain in effect for four years \$280,000 Begin implementing Destination 2050, including by carrying out and refining investment programs and initiatives outlined in the LRTP Finalized the Needs Assessment for Destination 2050, shared results and materials, and developed processes for maintaining and updating information over time Conduct public outreach on LRTP topics, including Needs Assessment updates and the MPO's vision, goals, and objectives Reviewed and updated the MPO's planning framework Continue to monitor current state-of-the-practice Continued public outreach to support Destination 2050 activities, including scenario planning, creating a planning communications methods, planning tools, and approachesConduct research and analysis and continue developing framework, and selecting investment programs and projects materials for ongoing updates to the Needs Assessment Identified, evaluated, and selected projects and programs for Update the web page for the Destination 2050 the recommended LRTP Analyzed the recommended plan with respect to greenhouse Begin processes to develop and analyze scenarios to support the MPO's next LRTP gas emissions and equity outcomes Coordinate with MassDOT, the MBTA, the region's RTAs, oth Addressed comments on Destination 2050 from state and federal agencies MPOs, and other stakeholders regarding LRTP development Continued implementation of Destination 2040 (the 2019 LRTP) Continued to monitor best practices in planning and communication, as well as developments in key issue areas Responded to changes to the SIP Transportation 8225 \$321,000 Developed the FFY 2025-29 TIP \$330,000 The TIP is updated annually, and in FFY 2025 will be updated Improvement Program Continued outreach to municipalities, subregions, regional transit authorities, MassDOT, and other partners to solicit ideas for inclusion in the FFY 2025-29 TIP and in the TIP Universe of Projects to the FFYs 2026-30 TIP document.
+This update will entail the repetition of some of the tasks performed in column D, including the deployment of the Project Design Pilot Implemented the Transit Transformation Program Solicited applications and selected projects for the FFY 2025 Project Design Pilot Held workshops and internal discussions to inform the development of the FFY 2026-30 and subsequent TIPs with an eye towards the project pipeline, project readiness challenges, discretionary grant applications, and long-term commitments to current and future major capital projects